 How big should my barn door be?

-As mentioned before, it is essential to make the door overlap the opening to ensure privacy.
-It is recommended to add at least one inch overlap on each side of the frame/casing.
+As mentioned before, it is essential to make the door overlap the opening to ensure privacy and aesthetics.
+We recommend adding at least one inch overlap on each side of the opening or molding.
 The more overlap you have, the less light and sound will come through the edges.

-Similarly to the height measurement, to find out how wide your barn door should be, you should measure the door frame from one side to the other.
+To determine how wide your door should be, measure the opening from one side to the other.

-Again, if your door has a casing, you will need to measure the distance between the outside edges of it.
+If your door has molding frames, you will need to measure the distance between the outside edges of the molding.

 Lastly, you need to add 2" (two inches) to your width measurement.
 The extra inches will ensure that you will have privacy and no gaps when closing your sliding barn door.

-Let's take a look at another example on how to measure your barn door width:
+Let's take a look at another example of how to determine the width of your sliding barn door.

-Bonus Tip: How Big Should My Barn Door Hardware Track Be?
+How long Should My Barn Door Hardware Track Be?

 Now that we know how to measure for a barn door, another critical question is: how big should your barn door track be?

-What other barn door questions you have?
-Let us know on the comments!
+What other barn door questions do you have?
+Let us know in the comments!